joluhan/OCR-Epic-Events/README.md

 ## Installation
-To begin, clone the rpository by running the following command in your terminal Install my-project with npm
+To begin, clone the repository by running the following command in your terminal

 ```bash
   git clone https://github.com/hire-blac/EpicEventsCRM.git